- About Us

 Shira Ruderman is a professional philanthropist and social activist.
 She serves as the Executive Director of the Ruderman Family Foundation, a private family foundation that invests in three primary areas of focus: advocating for and advancing the inclusion of people with disabilities throughout our society, strengthening the relationship between Israel and the American Jewish community, and modeling the practice of strategic philanthropy worldwide.

-Shira serves as a board member of various organizations and associations in Israel and the United States and was recently appointed as Chairwoman of the Fulbright Foundation.
+Shira serves as a board member of various organizations and associations in Israel and the United States and is currently serving as Chairwoman of the Fulbright Foundation.

-She represents the new Israeli philanthropy which believes in strategic giving, involvement and social entrepreneurship.
+She represents the new Israeli philanthropy approach which believes in strategic giving, involvement and social entrepreneurship.

 Shira is married to Jay Ruderman, President of the Ruderman Family Foundation, and they currently live in Boston with their four children.